May 17, 2018

 - Foods that take significant preparation time (pie fillings, cornbread mix)

 Each Sunday the following classes meet—

 Faith Builders: A Journey for the 30s and 40s meets upstairs.
 Led by Jeff and Alice Gossage.

 Westminster Class meets in the Sanctuary.
 Led by Sheridan Henson, this class follows The Present Word curriculum.
 8-10 people.

 Atypical Adult Research Bible Class meets upstairs.
-Led by Brenda Thaxton, this class is reading the book The Year of Living Biblically by A.J.
-Jacobs.
+Led by Brenda Thaxton, this class is reading the book God: A Human History by Reza Aslan.
 8-10 people.

 Women’s Class meets in the Session Room.
-This female class is reading When God Winks by S.Q.
-Rushnell.
+This female class is reading Ignatiian Examen by Mark Thibodeaux.
 12-15 people.

 Cross Roads Class in the Library.
 Led by George Gebhardt.
-Studying the book When the Game Is Over, It All Goes Back in the Box by John Ortberg.
+Studying the book The Turquoise Table by Kristin Schell.
 12-15 people.

-Preschool - First Grade (ages 4 - 6 years) uses the Growing in Grace and Gratitude curriculum and is led by John Foutch, Tracey Bone, and Debbie Harlan.
+Preschool - First Grade (ages 4 - 6 years) uses the Growing in Grace and Gratitude curriculum and is led by John Foutch and Debbie Harlan.